Need Your First Stimulus Check?

 You should have received your payment in your bank account.
 If you did your taxes but didn’t include bank information, you should receive a paper check or prepaid card by mail.
 You can track your payment at IRS.gov/coronavirus/get-my-payment.
 The site will ask you to click “okay” to confirm you are an authorized user.

-If you don’t have a bank account, waiting for a check by mail could take up to five months.
-Entering a direct deposit bank account number could help speed up the process when you file taxes or use the IRS non-filer site.
-See the next page for more information about how to get a safe, affordable Bank On account.
+If you don’t have a bank account, waiting for a check by mail could take many weeks.
+Entering a direct deposit bank account number could help speed up the process when you file taxes.

 If you’ve moved since the last time you filed taxes in 2018 or 2019 and don’t have a bank account on file with the IRS, update your address with the U.S. Postal Service.
 Go to the post office to fill out a change of address form.
 The form is also online at USA.gov/post-office.